 The cloud is data centres (servers, or computer hardware) that are managed by private providers, but shared by remote users that access specialized data, programmes and different computer platforms that are specific to their needs.
 Sound familiar?
 For all its recent buzz, the cloud is not something new.
 In typical historic fashion, the cloud is a reiteration of the past.
 Decades ago companies purchased mainframes, which hosted computer resources that were accessed through end-user terminals internally.

 SaaS – Software as a Service

 SaaS is one of the most popular cloud services.
 SaaS is software and data that reside in the cloud.
 It is specific to the context of business applications.
-This includes very powerful type applications traditionally located and managed locally.
+This includes a very powerful type of applications traditionally located and managed locally.
 Examples of this are Google Doc’s or Zoho CRM.

 PaaS – Platform as a Service & IaaS – Infrastructure as a Service

 PaaS is a web-based platform used to facilitate the deployment of applications and develop tools that are specific to a company’s objectives.
 PaaS is specific to the context of providing services and delivering web applications entirely over the internet.
 PaaS providers inevitably provide the infrastructure as well, as IaaS.
 Examples of PaaS and IaaS are Amazon’s EC2, Amazon being the provider of the infrastructure, and EC2 as the web development layer on top.